Michael Cuccione

 Michael James Cuccione (January 5, 1985 – January 13, 2001) was a Canadian actor, singer, dancer, author, and cancer research activist.
 He was best known for his role as "Jason 'Q.T.'
 McKnight" in the fictional boy band 2gether, part of a self-titled MTV movie and spin-off television series.

 Biography

 Personal life

-Cuccione was born to Dominique and Gloria Cuccione in Burnaby, British Columbia, and raised in neighbouring Coquitlam.
+Cuccione was born to Dominic and Gloria Cuccione in Burnaby, British Columbia, and raised in neighbouring Coquitlam.
 He had a sister, Sophia, and brother, Steven.

 Entertainment career

 In July 1997, a request Cuccione made to meet Baywatch star David Hasselhoff led to an acting role in an episode based on real-life cancer patient Charlie Everett Hays.

 The producers of 2gether had already agreed to shoot the TV movie (and later the eponymous TV series) in Vancouver when they discovered Cuccione and cast him in the part of Jason "QT" McKnight.
 The movie was released on February 21, 2000 and the series followed on August 15 of that same year, on MTV's 10 Spot.
 The series was an immediate hit, as was the subsequent soundtrack from the show.
 The spoof boy band became so popular with fans and artists that they went on tour with Britney Spears.
 Both soundtracks were hits, with the latter reaching #26 on the Billboard Top 100.